The Barefoot Contessa

-The Barefoot Contessa is a 1954 American drama film written and directed by Joseph L. Mankiewicz about the life and loves of fictional Spanish sex symbol Maria Vargas.
+The Barefoot Contessa is a 1954 romantic drama film written and directed by Joseph L. Mankiewicz about the life and loves of fictional Spanish sex symbol Maria Vargas.
 It stars Humphrey Bogart, Ava Gardner, and Edmond O'Brien.
-The film's slow-paced plot focuses on social positioning and high-powered politics within the world of film and high society.
+The plot focuses on social positioning and high-powered politics within the world of film and high society.

 For his performance, O'Brien won the Academy Award for Best Supporting Actor and the corresponding Golden Globe.
 Mankiewicz was nominated for the Academy Award for Best Original Screenplay.

-The majority of the film is explained by Harry Dawes (Bogart), narrating the events, with small sections narrated by Oscar Muldoon (O'Brien).
+The majority of the film is explained by Harry Dawes (Bogart), narrating the events, with additional sections narrated by Oscar Muldoon (O'Brien) and Count Vincenzo Torlato-Favrini (Brazzi).

 Plot

-Down on his luck, a washed-up movie director and writer Harry Dawes is reduced to working for abusive, emotionally stunted business tycoon Kirk Edwards, who has decided that he wants to produce a film to boost his monumental ego.
-Looking for a glamorous leading lady, they go to a Madrid night club to see a dancer named Maria Vargas, about whom Kirk had already been told.
+Down-on-his-luck, washed-up film director and screenwriter Harry Dawes is reduced to working for business tycoon Kirk Edwards, who has decided that he wants to produce a film.
+Looking for a glamorous leading lady, they travel from Rome to a Madrid nightclub to see a dancer named Maria Vargas.

 Maria is a blithe but proud spirit who likes to go barefoot and has a troubled home life.
 Maria immediately likes Harry, whose work she knows, but takes an instant dislike to Kirk.
-Although she flees during their meeting, Harry tracks her down to her family home and convinces her to fly away with them to the United States to make her first film.
+Although she flees during their meeting, Harry tracks her down to her family home and convinces her to fly with them to the United States to make her first film.
 Thanks to his expertise and the help of sweaty, insincere publicist Oscar Muldoon, her film debut is a sensation.
-With two subsequent films by this team, Maria becomes a respected actress, Harry's career is resurrected, and they become friends.
+Maria becomes an overnight star and Harry's career is resurrected; they become friends and make two more films together.

-During a party at Maria's house, Kirk and wealthy Latin American playboy Alberto Bravano become involved in an argument over Maria.
+During a party at Maria's house in Hollywood, Kirk and wealthy South American playboy Alberto Bravano get into an argument over Maria.
 Alberto had conspicuously admired Maria during the evening.
-When Alberto invites her to join him on his yacht in the Riviera, Kirk orders her to stay away from him.
+When Alberto invites her to join him on his yacht on the French Riviera, Kirk orders her to stay away from him.
 Offended by Kirk's attempted domineering, she accepts Alberto's invitation.
 Also seeing an opportunity, Oscar, tired of being Kirk's lackey, switches his allegiance to Alberto.